pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 When you add more than one Paddle, then pressing A S D F moves the Left Paddle, whereas pressing H J K L moves the Right Paddle

+#### Paste arrives slowly

+Pasting lots of Characters into the Drawing Pane can make them arrive slowly.

+Maybe by now we've fixed the other thing of ...
+Pasting Characters into the Drawing Pane can make them arrive one at a time.
+Like try pasting 1234567890123456789.
+Sometimes you see the 1 and nothing more.
+But if you hold the Spacebar down, then you see the 2, and then the 3, and so on

+### Easy Bugs

+#### 🐢 Press begun, but nothing like finished

+Presently ...

+You can speak Logo to tell the Chat to press Keyboard Chord Sequences in the Drawing Pane

+    relaunch
+    press "⎋8"  # cursor-revert
+    rt 90  label '12345678901234567890'
+    restart

+But you can only send Printable Ascii as itself or preceded by the "⎋" Esc Key.
+Lots of Keyboard Chord Sequences don't work

+    press "Tab"
+    press "⇧Tab"
+    press "←"

+You have to fall back to encoding the Bytes yourself

+    write "\t"  # Tab
+    write "\e[Z"  # ⇧Tab
+    write "\e[D"  # ←

+#### 🐢 Write guesses wrong where the Turtle will land

+Presently ...

+Control Sequences like "\\r" and "\\n" and so on do move the Turtle conventionally, but our Code for 🐢 Write always guesses the Turtle won't move, which is laughably wrong

 ### Solutions for the free-of-charge tier at replIt·Com